allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = What are the possible outcomes with OIT?

-1. *Full Freedom (Tolerance):* your child can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reaction.
-Around 80% of preschoolers will get here.
+1. *Full Freedom (Tolerance):* your child can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reacting.
+Around 80% of preschoolers reach this stage.

-2. *Safety (Bite-proof):* While your child may still react if they eat a full serving, they can tolerate smaller amounts.
+2. *Safety (Bite-proof):* your child might still react to a full serving, but they can tolerate smaller amounts.
 This protects them from severe reactions if they accidentally eat the food.
-Around 18% of preschoolers will get here.
+Around 18% of preschoolers reach this stage.

-3. *Stopping:* Sometimes, OIT is stopped.
-This may be due to taste aversion, lack of time to commit for patient/family, side effects, or other reasons.
-This is rare: only around 2% of preschoolers have to stop.
+3. *Stopping:* sometimes, we decide to stop OIT.
+This might happen if the child really dislikes the taste, the schedule is too hard to manage, or side effects occur.
+This is rare: only around 2% of preschoolers stop.

 #warning-box("'Use it or lose it'")[
   #v(0em)
   *Remember:* completing the maintenance phase is not the end.
 To keep the protection you worked for, your child must continue eating the food *at least once a week*.
-If regular consumption stops, the allergy may return.
+If they stop eating it regularly, the allergy may return.
 ]

 #pagebreak()